 Lawrenceville Child Custody Lawyer

 Child custody is one of the most crucial issues to resolve in a divorce.
 Our Lawrenceville child custody lawyers at Crystal Wright Law understand that your children are your priority.
 We will do whatever we can to protect your kids.
 Contact us today at 404-594-2143 for a free case evaluation.

 If you and your spouse cannot agree on visitation and custody terms, it’s vital to consult with an experienced child custody lawyer for help.

 Since our founding, Crystal Wright Law has represented families in custody disputes, mediation, and uncontested divorce with minor children

-How Crystal Wright Law Can Help with Child Custody in Lawrenceville, GA
+How Crystal Wright Law Can Help with Your Child Custody Case in Lawrenceville, GA

 Child custody issues can be very complex.
 Georgia courts have wide discretion in awarding custody and visitation.
 It is not uncommon for custody to become a source of contention and conflict in a divorce.
 It may even involve false allegations of abuse or domestic violence in an attempt to influence the court’s decisions.